Desi Dogs: Everything about INDogs or the Indian Pariah Dog Breed

 These dogs have traditionally been used to hunt and kill, and enjoy almost all kinds of adventure.
 A house with big open spaces is ideal for them to run around and expend all the energy that bubbles up inside their athletic body.
 If that’s not available, make sure you take your dog out for regular walks, runs, and occasional swims.

-The Indian Pariah has been officially recognized by the Primitive and Aboriginal Dog Society (PADS), but still longs for the love and social respect that an amazing breed such as the INDogs deserve.
+The Indian Pariah has been officially recognized by the Primitive and Aboriginal Dog Society (PADS), but still longs for the love and social respect that an amazing breed such as the INDogs deserves.
 It’s time we acknowledge and take pride in the fact that the oldest known dog breed in the world runs and barks in our country.
 Its vast ‘gene-pool’ makes it one of the healthiest dog breeds and opens up unlimited possibilities.
 Studying their genetic makeup can help us eradicate some of the most dangerous diseases from the face of the Earth.
 Above all, they’re a beautiful chronicle of how Evolution works its way across generations to create the most perfect version of man’s best friend.

 We’d like to thank The INDog Project for years of research & hard work to help us all understand our Desis a little better.
 Their work has been instrumental in helping us compile this article.